 Selling antiques and collectibles can be a lengthy process.
 From getting the items appraised, to finding a buyer, it can be a challenge.
 For many, consignment offers a simple solution, allowing you to use the knowledge of an expert to sell your item.
 But how does consignment work, and where can you go for expert consignment in Seattle?

 What is Consignment?

-Consignment is essentially giving your product to a dealer and paying them commission to sell it.
-Consignment is a common occurrence in the antique and collectables market, where dealers take products and sell them next to their own inventory.
-This removes the dealer’s upfront cost for the product, and removes risk for items they would hesitate to purchase outright.
+Consignment is essentially giving your product to a dealer and paying them a commission to sell it.
+Consignment is a common occurrence in the antique and collectibles market, where dealers take products and sell them next to their own inventory.
+This removes the dealer’s upfront cost for the product and removes the risk for items they would hesitate to purchase outright.

 How does consignment work?

 A reputable dealer will provide a contract with the responsibilities and guarantees for each party, as well as an inventory of the items they are selling for you, the prices they are listed at, and a payment plan in the event of a sale.

 Fruitcocktail sells consignment items in an online marketplace that exposes vintage and collectible items to international buyers, all over the world.
 This method offers the benefit of reaching a broad audience and ensuring that your item will not have to be returned, as it is sold to the highest bidder.

 - Sell items more easily, without having to worry about listing them online, meeting buyers, or shipping.